tomasgaray/future_alerts/README.md

 # Future_Alert

-A Flutter plugin for showing alert dialog in IOS and Toast messages in Android.
+A Flutter plugin for showing alert dialog integrated with async await.

 ## Usage